anniequinn/OSMtidy/README.md

 ## Acknowledgements
-The development of OSMtidy is funded by UKRI EPSRC as part of the *Water Resilient Cities project*, grant number EP/N030419/1, as well as an associated EPSRC Impact Acceleration Fund, *Urban system response and recovery: Development of an online tool to explore the impact of COVID-19*.
+The development of OSMtidy is funded by UKRI EPSRC as part of Professor Lindsay Beever's *Water Resilient Cities project*, grant number EP/N030419/1, as well as an associated EPSRC Impact Acceleration Fund, *Urban system response and recovery: Development of an online tool to explore the impact of COVID-19*.

 ## Contributions & citation